Skip to main content

 Pope County, MinnesotaLimited DataEutrophic

-At a TSI of 59, Unnamed Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Within Pope County's 25 graded lakes, Unnamed Lake ranks 15 — below the local median, though not at the bottom.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-23.
 Grade methodology: LakeGrade methodology.